WWE LFG

-WWE LFG ("Legends & Future Greats") is an American professional wrestling reality competition series produced by WWE Studios and broadcast by A&E. The series follows up-and-coming wrestlers from WWE's developmental system, competing for a contract in WWE's NXT division while being mentored by alumni and Hall of Fame talent.
+WWE LFG, also known as Legends & Future Greats or simply LFG, is an American professional wrestling reality competition series produced by WWE Studios and broadcast by A&E. The series follows up-and-coming wrestlers from WWE's developmental system, competing for a contract in WWE's NXT division while being mentored by WWE's current, veteran, and Hall of Fame talent.

 History

 The series was announced in December 2024, as part of WWE Studios' ongoing partnership with A+E Global Media (which, up until then, had primarily consisted of factual and documentary-style programming covering WWE and its history).'
 In preparation for the series, WWE cancelled its in-ring program NXT Level Up in December 2024.

 In March 2025, A&E announced that the series had been renewed for a second season, later announcing a premiere on June 22, 2025.
-Michelle McCool joined the series as a new mentor, replacing Mickie James.
+Michelle McCool joined the series as a new mentor replacing Mickie James.

+In December 2025, it was reported that the third season was in production, with active wrestlers Kevin Owens and Nattie replacing McCool and Mark "The Undertaker" Calaway, the latter of which was due to taking charge of AAA, which was owned by WWE since April of that same year, as rotating mentors, along with the show changing into a non-competitive format, making it more closer to a traditional weekly WWE TV show.
+Matt Bloom also joined as a mentor and match arranger.
+During the season, Johnny Gargano and Terry Taylor joined the cast as mentors.